ls211-pixel/LS211-CAP-7/README.md

 In this era or generation, we observe that many people are experiencing various health issues, one of the most critical being **Heart Failure** — including **Cardiovascular Diseases (CVDs)**.
 These conditions can lead to fatal outcomes at any stage of life.
 Heart failure diseases are prevalent across the globe, making it essential to find effective solutions.

 To address this issue, various medical techniques and methods are being utilized.
-In addition, advancements in **computer technology** — particularly **Machine Learning (ML)**, **Deep Learning (DL)**, and other computational methods — have shown great promise in tackling heart failure problems.
+In addition, advancements in **computer technology** — including **Machine Learning (ML)**, **Deep Learning (DL)**, and other computational methods — have shown great promise in tackling heart failure problems.

 Our research focuses on leveraging these technologies, looking into previous studies, research papers, and methodologies developed by experts in the field.
 Furthermore, we analyze patient data to identify the angles and factors at which individuals are most affected by CVDs. **Machine Learning** emerges as a powerful tool for predicting heart failure with high accuracy and speed, making it a critical asset in modern medical research.